WebCivics/HumanitarianICT/background.md

 Historical Examples of Humanitarian ICT

-The World Wide Web
+- The World Wide Web
-The Linux Kernel
+- The Linux Kernel
-Open RISC architecture
+- Open RISC architecture
-Wordpress
+- Arguably also, Wordpress & many other open-source projects.